milesroberts-123/snakemake-tutorial/README.md

 Here, we are again just copying the contents of an empty file multiple times, but you could instead do almost any other operation you could imagine.

 In this case, we don't need to specify a target file.
-This is because, without a specified target, snakemake assumes that the first rule in the snakefile *is* the target.
+This is because, without a specified target snakemake assumes that the first rule in `Snakefile` is the target.
 This is why `all` only has an input and no output.

 To break this down further, our main snakefile contains a target rule `all` whose purpose is to simply list the final output files we want.
-The core of the workflow is instead written as three additional rules (`step_one`; `step_two`; and `step_three`) stored in separate files.
+The core of the workflow is instead written as three additional rules (`step_one`, `step_two`, and `step_three`) stored in separate files.
 Separating out the individual rules this way makes the code easier to read.
 If there's a problematic bit of code, we can simply go to it's `.smk` instead of scrolling through a super long `Snakefile`.

 ### The components of a rule - revisited